Beach Too Sandy, Bryan Too Breaky

 No, you're fine.
 Something does completely left my brain.

 When you think about it.
-I remembered it.
+I remember it.

 We had an episode recently where, so Cracker Barrel changed their logo.
 Oh, yeah.

-And Cracker Barrel is kind of a running joke because we had spent a lot of time growing up.
+And Cracker Barrel was kind of a running joke because we had spent a lot of time growing up.
 Like, our dad would bring us Cracker Barrel on road trips all the time.

 And we talked about the peg game.
 We're German, by the way.